The Bankrate promise

 How to apply for REPAYE

-To find out if you qualify for an income-driven repayment plan plan, including REPAYE, you need to begin with an application.
-You can submit your application via old-fashioned mail or online at StudentAid.gov.
-If you already participate in a different income-driven repayment plan and want to switch to REPAYE, you’ll need to visit the same website to apply.
+To find out if you qualify for an income-driven repayment plan like REPAYE, you can apply on the Federal Student Aid (FSA) website.
+You can also contact your loan servicer directly and ask about your options.
+If you already participate in a different income-driven repayment plan and want to switch to REPAYE, you’ll need to visit the same FSA website to apply.